 But I must confess I’ve never really been a huge fan of hers, especially in her collaborations with a man who I promised never to mention.
 But I did enjoy her childhood performances especially this one.
 As I identified with Audrey in National Lampoon’s European Vacation (1985) as a teenager, here I could relate to Gertie in her scenes with E.T. as 6-year-old girl.

 But there is one thing, I as a wee often homesick alien in Finland would like to thank Drew for as a Scottish expat, for drawing the world’s attention to the difficulty with the Finnish language.
 Where in Charlie’s Angels (2000) the Angels speak in Finnish in one scene.

 This film is based on the seventies TV series Charlie’s Angels (1976-81) which the introduction spiel is kind of ironic for me, in that once upon a time I was one of three little sisters who lived in Great Britain.
 We each were assigned very different duties.
 But I was taken away from all that, and now I live with him in Finland.
 His name is Darlin’ Husband.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: /10

-This my review choice for the Third Annual Barrymore Trilogy Blogathon run by In the Good Old Days of Classic Hollywood.
-Another film with Drew Barrymore is my Scream review and there are no more films with this cast.
+This was my review choice for the Third Annual Barrymore Trilogy Blogathon run by In the Good Old Days of Classic Hollywood.
+Other reviews with this cast include Drew Barrymore in The Screaming Woman and Scream review.
+Henry Thomas stars in Misunderstood.